Azure/iot-operations-sdks/doc/reference/README.md

 The SDKs within this repository are built on open standards wherever possible, such as MQTT v5.

-This directory contains documentation relating to the implementation of the SDKs, as well as the underlying topic and payload structure used for communication across MQTT.
+This directory contains documentation relating to the implementation of the SDKs, as well as the underlying topic and payload structure used for communication over MQTT.

 > [!CAUTION]
 > Due to the preview nature of the SDKs, many of the documents below are not 100% up to date with implementation.
 The `State` column reflects the current status as of **November 2024**.